 The CDC is working closely with state agencies in developing the reporting options necessary to track this new disease.
 The route of transmission is not clearly identified nor what part animals and pets play in its transmission.

 NY Lyme Disease already ranks high among states in the US with tick-borne illnesses.
 It is important we don’t rank high in this new disease.
 While scientists are studying its spread and developing new tests to identify it, prevention is critical.

 Many of us spend much of our outdoor time in our own yards.
-Using a barrier yard spray is the best defense in providing Westchester County NY Lyme Disease protection and from other tick-borne diseases.
+Using a barrier yard treatment is the best defense in providing Westchester County NY Lyme Disease protection and from other tick-borne diseases.
 Reduce the number of ticks and you reduce the likelihood of illness.
 Our customers understand this equation.
 We can also discuss how to reduce the habitat ticks like.
-This makes our effective barrier spray even more effective in eliminating your family’s exposure to tick-borne illnesses.
+This makes our effective barrier treatment even more effective in eliminating your family’s exposure to tick-borne illnesses.

 Contact Mosquito Squad of Northern Westchester, Putnam & Dutchess County today to learn more about reducing the risks of tick-borne illness on your property this season.